 The Company makes decisions upon flexible and thorough consideration along with deliberation at the monthly Board of Directors' meetings, extraordinary Board of Directors' meetings held as necessary, and Management Committee meetings held several times a month.
-The Company has 17 Directors, 12 of which are Directors who are not currently serving as Audit and Supervisory Committee Members including three External Directors.
-The term of office of Directors who do not concurrently serve as Audit and Supervisory Committee Members is one year, and the term of office of Directors who concurrently serve as Audit and Supervisory Committee Members is one year.
+The Company has 16 Directors, 12 of which are Directors who are not currently serving as Audit and Supervisory Committee Members including three External Directors, and four Directors concurrently serve as Audit and Supervisory Committee Members including three External Directors.
+The term of office of Directors who do not concurrently serve as Audit and Supervisory Committee Members is one year, and the term of office of Directors who concurrently serve as Audit and Supervisory Committee Members is two years.